Freddie Keppard: Early life and career in New Orleans

 Keppard (pronounced in the French fashion, with relatively even accentuation and a silent d) was born in the Creole of Color community of downtown New Orleans, Louisiana.

-Born in 1889, Freddie Keppard was Buddy Bolden's junior by thirteen years and Louis Armstrong's senior by eleven years.
-Keppard's father, Louis Keppard (Sr.), had been a New Orleans man and had worked as a cook in the Vieux Café until his early death.
-His mother, Emily Peterson Keppard, was from St. James parish.
-His older brother Louis Keppard was his elder by one year and also became a professional musician later in life.
+Born in 1890, Keppard was Buddy Bolden's junior by thirteen years and Louis Armstrong's senior by eleven years.
+Keppard's father, Louis Keppard Sr., had been a New Orleans man and had worked as a cook in the Vieux Carré until his early death.
+His mother, Emily (Peterson) Keppard, was from St. James parish.
+His older brother, Louis, was his elder by two years and also became a professional musician later in life.
 The first tune they learned to play together was called "Just Because She Made Dem Goo-Goo Eyes", a tune by Hughie Cannon and popular New Orleans minstrel show star John Queen, published in 1900.

-Freddie Keppard was raised on Villere Street in New Orleans in a home environment filled with music.
+Keppard was raised on Villere Street in New Orleans in a home environment filled with music.
 His mother first started him on the violin, while his brother Louis first played guitar.
 When he was still a young boy, he and Louis, who by then had become an aspiring guitarist, would disguise their age from police by putting on long pants before going to Basin Street to shine shoes for a nickel a shine, hoping to get in on the music scene and get advice or even tutelage from their favorite musicians in the District while shoe-shining.

 As such, Keppard did not receive any formal musical training and may have been a non-reader who, instead of reading arrangements, most likely learned all of his parts by ear and used his powerful and imaginative abilities to improvise parts that were even better.